Venue: Facilitated by MS Teams Virtual Meeting Platform

 Contact: Christine Brain: Democratic Services Officer Email: firstname.lastname@example.org

-Any Member who is substituting for another Member should so indicate, together with the name of the relevant absent Member.
+Any member (which includes councillors and staff representatives) who is substituting for another member should so indicate, together with the name of the relevant absent member.

 No substitutions were declared.